ambitioninc/generator-ambition/README.md

 #### Do you want to run tests on Browserstack?

 True to automatically run your Jasmine tests on Browserstack.
 You must set appropriate `BROWSERSTACK_USERNAME` and `BROWSERSTACK_KEY` enviornment variables before testing.
 This task is ignored if both variables are not set.

+#### Do you want to exlcude JavaScript from your project?

+True to exclude JS compilation and testing tools from your project.

 ## <a name="structure">Structure</a>